 The CUNY Policy on Academic Integrity, as adopted by the Board, is available to all students.
 Academic dishonesty is prohibited in the City University of New York and is punishable by penalties, including failing grades, suspension, and expulsion.

-This includes the use of homework helper sites, such as like chegg.com.
+This includes the use of homework helper sites, such as like chegg.com, or generative AI tools.
 These may not be used for class assignments.
-Students who use chegg.com or similar websites may be able to obtain an unfair advantage over other classmates.
+Students who use these unauthorized tools may be able to obtain an unfair advantage over other classmates.
 Gaining an unfair advantage is a violation of CUNY policy on academic integrity.

 All programs in New York State undergo periodic reviews by accreditation agencies.
 For these purposes, samples of student work are occasionally made available to those professionals conducting the review.
 Anonymity is assured under these circumstances.
 If you do not wish to have your work made available for these purposes, please let the professor know before the start of the second class.
 Your cooperation is greatly appreciated.